piru72/pc-tracker/SECURITY.md

 ## Reporting a Vulnerability

 If you discover a security vulnerability in this project, please help us by reporting it responsibly.
-You can either:
+You can :

 - **Create an issue** in the repository with details of the vulnerability.